Here Are Some Things You Can Do Now to Get the Best Gas Mileage on Your Car or Truck

 Lose Some Weight

 Remember that the weight of a vehicle is not limited to the vehicle itself.
 The items you put into it also have an effect.
-Are you driving around with a 200-pound toolbox?
-Do you still have sandbags in your trunk from last winter?
-For every 100 extra pounds, fuel economy drops by about three percent.
+Are you driving around with a 200-pound toolbox or a bunch of sandbags in case of snow?
+For every 100 extra pounds, fuel economy drops by an average of about three percent.

 Don't Be A Drag